-Professional conduct and ethics Exceeds Meets Needs Unsatis- N/A Professional conduct and ethics Expecta- tions Expecta- tions Some Improve- ment factory N/A 1.
-Prompt for meetings and client appointments.
+Professional conduct and ethics Exceeds Meets Needs Unsatis- N/A Expecta- tions Expecta- tions Some Improve- ment factory ,.
+1. Prompt for meetings and client appointments.
 2. Dresses appropriately and professionally.
 3. Polite and respectful with office staff, peers and supervisor.
 4. Schedules initial appointments promptly.
 5. Writes assessment report or therapy intake promptly.
 6. Notes are legible.
 7. Notes and reports reflect an awareness of legal/ethical needs for documentation balanced by need for client privacy.
 8. Notes are in order, signed and cosigned, and affixed in chart.
 9. Notes are made for all sessions and telephone contacts.
 10. Demonstrates an awareness of ethical guidelines and concerns.
 11. Raises ethical questions in supervision or case conferences.
-12. Is aware of cultural/diversity issues in relating to clients (i.e., impact of client and therapist's race, ethnicity, gender, age, etc.).
+Is aware of cultural/diversity issues in relating to clients (i.e., impact of client and therapist's race, ethnicity, gender, age, etc.).
 13. Respects client confidentiality.
 14. Obtains necessary informed consent forms and explains them to client.
 15. Other: 16.
-Notes are completed within:One day One weel k More than one e week.
-Notable strengths in this domain: Areas to work on in this domain: If an advanced student: Is this student ready in this domain for inte If no, explain: rnship?
+Notes are completed within:One day One weel · More than one e week.
+Notable strengths in this domain: Areas to work on in this domain: If an advanced student: Is this student ready in this domain for interior, explain: rnship?
 Ye es No